Writing a thesis in our group

 Thesis Proposal

 Together with an advisor from our group, you will develop a thesis proposal.
 The advisor, who is typically a doctoral or postdoctoral researcher in the group, will support you in drafting the proposal and will also advice you throughout your thesis project.
-A thesis proposal is usually not longer than four pages and contains the following information:
+Drafting your thesis proposal is the first step of your thesis project.
+A thesis proposal is usually not longer than four pages.
+Your thesis proposal serves as a blueprint for your thesis project and will also considerably help you writing your thesis later on.
+We provide a thesis repo that we will fork for you when you start working on your thesis proposal.
+It contains a template with all sections that are required for a thesis proposal to be submitted.

 Thesis Project